Vietnam Garment Manufacturing for Scaled Production

 Brands should be ready with clear technical documentation before approaching factories for sampling or pricing.
 That usually means technical drawings, graded measurements, fabric requirements, trim details, label placement, packaging instructions, size ratios, and a bill of materials.

 This level of preparation helps the factory quote more accurately, sample more efficiently, and avoid confusion during production.
 It also helps the brand compare options in a more meaningful way.
+If your team is still defining what belongs in the production process, our apparel sourcing and production support page outlines how Pham Fashion House helps organize the path from specifications to shipment.

 Clear tech packs